 High school seniors who have been admitted to FSU and who are interested in deferring enrollment to take a gap year must submit a short application detailing proposed plans for the gap year, learning objectives for the year, and how the gap year will support their educational goals.
 Gap year programs/experiences should be sustained over the majority of the gap year deferment, although the year could be composed of multiple projects.
 To have a successful Gap Year Fellow application, your Gap Year Fellow proposal should have a substantial focus on service.

-The application will be reviewed on a rolling basis by a university committee and students will be notified of their deferment status as soon as possible, and no later than April 1.
+The application will be reviewed on a rolling basis by a university committee and students will be notified of their deferment status as soon as possible but no later than April 1.

 FSU is proud to be one of the few universities in the country (and the second public university) to offer financial assistance to students taking a gap year.
 Students applying for a gap year deferment can choose to apply to become a Gap Year Fellow, which offers up to $5,000 to support their gap year.
 FSU is committed to helping make the transformative opportunities afforded by a gap year accessible to students regardless of their family's income.